compliance7 min read13 May 2026

 Frequently Asked Questions

-The PDPA does not prohibit an overseas DPO, but the PDPC expects the DPO to be genuinely contactable and able to respond to Singapore-based requests.
-In practice, most SMEs appoint a locally-based DPO or outsource to a Singapore provider.
+Can my DPO be overseas?
+The PDPA does not prohibit it, but the PDPC expects the DPO to be genuinely contactable and responsive to Singapore-based queries.
+Most SMEs appoint locally or outsource to a Singapore provider.

-The obligation still applies.
-However, the PDPC's approach is proportionate.
-A sole trader whose data processing is minimal (a simple customer email list, for example) will face lighter compliance obligations than a clinic managing thousands of patient records.
-The key is to demonstrate that you have thought about data protection and taken reasonable steps.
+What if my business is very small?
+The obligation still applies, but the PDPC applies proportionality.
+A sole trader with a simple email list faces lighter compliance expectations than a clinic managing thousands of patient records.
+The key is demonstrating that you have thought about data protection and taken reasonable steps.

 The Bottom Line

-PDPC does not expect perfection.
-It expects genuine effort, accountability, and a commitment to getting better.
+Start with designation.
+Build from there.
+The PDPC does not expect perfection — it expects genuine effort, accountability, and a commitment to improvement.
 That starts with your DPO.

 This article is for general informational purposes and does not constitute legal advice.
 For advice specific to your organisation's circumstances, consult a qualified legal professional or the PDPC's published Advisory Guidelines.